Dark Sky Trails for Stargazing and Night Hiking

 Jasper National Park, Canada

 Jasper National Park in Alberta is designated as a dark sky preserve.
 The park minimizes light pollution, making it an excellent location for stargazing.
 The Skyline Trail, one of the more popular routes, offers expansive sky views.
 The hike is around 27 miles and can take several days, providing ample time to witness the night sky.
+If you can only do one dark sky preserve in your life, this one should be on your shortlist.

 Sedona, Arizona

 Sedona is famous for its red rock formations and clear night skies.
 Trails such as Bell Rock Pathway and Boynton Canyon offer accessible routes where hikers can enjoy stargazing.
 The dry climate reduces cloud cover, and many local guides offer night tours emphasizing both geology and astronomy.
+The contrast between the red rocks during golden hour and the star-filled sky afterward is something I think about regularly.

 Alqueva Dark Sky Reserve, Portugal